alteryx/compose/docs/source/install.rst

 pip
 ===

-To install from PyPI_, run the command:
+To install from PyPI_, run this command:

 .. code-block::